 As we can all see in their faces when we say goodbye every morning, Dogs are particularly prone to anxiety when their owners are away.
-It is quite surprising that this is not a bigger problem then it is, Dogs are pack animals.
+It is quite surprising that this is not a bigger problem then it is.

-Really they're doing what is natural in nature.
+They're doing what is natural in nature.
 They want the pack to stay together, safety in numbers it makes complete sense! it is unnatural for them to be alone. if your dogs high strung.
-You can find solace in knowing their genetic traits would of save many rear ends back in the day, before domestication.
+You can find solace in knowing your little bundle of stress and their genetic traits would of save many rear ends back in the day, before domestication.

-The second most common reasons a person would be using CBD oil for their dogs is for anxiety related issues.
-Which makes sense, it only natural for these tendencies to spill over from the human world on to our pooch's.
+The second most common reasons after pain management a person would be using CBD oil for their dogs or cat is for anxiety related issues.
+Which makes sense as it is only natural for these tendencies to spill over from the human world on to our pooch's.

-Many pet owners use prescription medications to treat them, but according to two different independent reports (1a)
+Many pet owners use prescription medications to treat them, according to two different independent reports (1a)

-It's a more common practice then you would think for a veterinarian to prescribe dogs anti-anxiety medications.
+It is a more common practice then you would think for a veterinarian to prescribe dogs anti-anxiety medications.
 (1) The Two approved antidepressants for canine separation anxiety can produce vomiting and lethargy in between 45% to 85% of the animals that use it.
-CBD may be a safer option for this condition, as well as with general anxiety that comes from travelling and hearing loud noises, such as fire works or thunder storms.
+CBD may be a safer option for this condition, as well as being a treatment option for pets with general anxiety that comes from travelling and hearing loud noises, such as fire works or thunder storms.

 There is always a need for these medications and many peoples and dogs entire lives have been changed with the use of substances like these.